 New colleagues often 'shadow' others to learn but this can also be useful for existing or experienced staff if you are completing work you haven't done before, or have less confidence to complete.
 You could shadow a colleague, or work together so you get opportunity to learn from a more experienced colleague.

-We are creating some documents to help you think about the work you do in Adult Social Care.
+Self-assessment toolsThe Practice Development Team have some templates to help you think about the work you do in Adult Social Care.
 You can use them to assess how confident you feel about your knowledge and skills now and then again after you've had some practice.
 This may help you to inform your personal development needs and with support of your supervisor, you could create a personal development plan to develop further in the areas that you have identified.
-We have attached a personal development plan template to the bottom of this page to help you.

 It is recognised that regular, good quality supervision not only supports better practice, but supports staff to feel valued and more confident as a result.
 It is a joint responsibility to make sure supervision takes place, and that you and your supervisor are able to contribute to the agenda.